antiproton/jsonchess/README.md

 jsonchess-conformant JSON.

-The class is closed behind fromMove (generate an instance based on a chess Move) and fromJson (generate an instance based on jsonchess JSON)
+The class is closed behind fromMove (generate an instance based on a chess Move) and fromJson (generate an instance based on jsonchess JSON).

 Constants
 ---------